ioBroker/ioBroker.admin/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) JSON config component `port` does no longer mark port as occupied if it is only occupied on another host
+* (foxriver76) if upgrade all is stopped on error, activate close button

 ### 6.10.4 (2023-09-25)
 * (foxriver76) fixed parsing `jsonConfig`